 CONCLUDING REMARKS

 The deceleration in yield growth is a complex phenomenon with multiple causes, including limitations in crop improvement and diminishing yield returns to increasing external subsidies such as irrigation, fertilizers, and pesticides (Ray et al. 2012).
 However, yield decline, rather than just yield growth deceleration, is also likely to reflect the consequences of widespread environmental degradation and not just the reach of human management skills.
 This is particularly so when negative growth rates are also related to biological crop traits like growth form, as reported here.
 Our study also found that yield decline is widespread but exhibits high geographic variability.
 While further research is needed to understand why yield decline is more severe in some countries and regions, we found that plant growth form, rather than a crop's pollinator dependence, is a more proximate factor explaining variation in yield decline at regional scales.
 This highlights the importance of not considering any single factor in isolation but contrasting the explanatory power of each factor with other correlated factors in observational studies.
 For example, we might have reached a misleading conclusion about the relationship between pollinator dependence and yield decline if we did not consider that pollinator dependence is associated with growth form.
 In particular, our study revealed a differential incidence of yield decline among tree crops compared to crops with other growth forms, paralleling reports of widespread mass tree mortality associated with climate change.
-While climate change can provide a general explanation for this association, more research is needed to understand the mechanisms behind it for proper crop management and breeding.
-In addition to the need for more reductionist approaches, our study identified a previously unreported association that adds to the evidence of the potential hazards of climate change for food security.
+While climate change can provide a general explanation for this association, more research is needed to understand the physiological mechanisms behind it for proper crop management and breeding.
+Beyond highlighting the need for this type of follow-up research, the reported association between plant growth form and yield decline adds to the evidence of the potential hazards of climate change for food security.

 Acknowledgments.
 The authors acknowledge C.L.
 Morales, L.D.
-Harder, and A. Sáez for helpful discussions.
+Harder, and A. Sáez for helpful discussions, and I. Bartomeus, N. Deguines, and an anonymous reviewer for useful comments and suggestions on a previous version of this contribution.

 Authors contribution.
 M.A.A, G.G., T.K, and R.M. conceived the study.
 M.A.A. and G.G. compiled and analyzed the data.
 R.M. provided feedback on the analyses.
 M.A.A. wrote the paper with input from all authors.